tuftsceeo/EV3Thoughts/README.md

   * *driveEV3.py*: allows user to move EV3 around with keyboard
   * *globals.py*: contains shared variables between Commands.py and Script.py; do not edit
   * *sftp-config.json*: sets up remote connection from terminal to EV3

+*LegoPythonScripts*: folder containing pythong scripts to run with Lego Education Micropython (files that start with *Lego* have the same purposes as those listed above)

 *thingmark.docx*: image target for AR app.